mehul-2310p/mehul-2310p/README.md

 <p>🌱 I’m currently improving my problem solving skills.

-👯 I’m looking to collaborate as SDE.
+👯 I’m looking to collaborate as problem solver .

-💬 Ask me about Java, Cpp,  SQL and DSA.
+💬 Ask me about Java,  DBMS , Operating System .

 ⚡ Fun fact: Is it weird that even now I want to live inside a candy house in the continent made up of chocolates.

 📫 How to reach me:  +91-9926566247 </p>

+Thanks for reading  !
+have fun !!